 When using the Interlocked EAS Mode of Operation, you must set the lag time between when a bar code is read and when the EAS tag is deactivated.
 Use this selection to set this timeout (in milliseconds).
-After scanning the EAS Interlocked Duration Timeout bar code, set the timeout duration (from 0-5000 milliseconds) by scanning digits on the Programming Chart, beginning on page 233, then scanning Save.
+After scanning the EAS Interlocked Duration Timeout bar code, set the timeout duration (from 1-5000 milliseconds) by scanning digits on the Programming Chart inside the back cover, then scanning Save.
 Default = 100 ms, which is 0.1 second.